-People across UK take to streets, protesting Trump's travel ban
+Travel ban protests stretch from US to UK

 Story highlights

+- Ohio protesters, shared videos on social media of police pepper spraying the crowd

-- In London, protesters chant, "Hey, hey!
+- In London, protesters chanted, "Hey, hey!
 Ho, ho!
 Donald Trump has got to go!"

-- UK protests follow a weekend of American demonstrations at airports, landmarks
+(CNN)Americans from coast to coast took to the streets for the third consecutive day in support of immigrants and refugees affected by President Donald Trump's controversial travel ban.

+Signed Friday, the executive order bars refugees from entering the country for 120 days, and immigrants from seven predominantly Muslim nations for the next three months.

+The demonstrations in America followed a day of peaceful marches across the United Kingdom.
-(CNN)Thousands of Londoners, incensed by US President Donald Trump's new immigration policies, took to the streets Monday to let the world's immigrants and refugees know they stand with them.

-From Trafalgar Square to Parliament Square -- a roughly half-mile stretch wedged between St. James Park and the Thames River that includes 10 Downing Street -- the throng lofted signs above their heads and chanted, "Hey, hey!
+Londoners, incensed by Trump's new immigration policies, took to the streets from Trafalgar Square to Parliament Square -- a roughly half-mile stretch wedged between St. James Park and the Thames River that includes 10 Downing Street.

+The throng lifted signs above their heads and chanted, "Hey, hey!
 Ho, ho!
 Donald Trump has got to go!"

-Their placards -- not all rated PG -- made clear protesters' message to the American President, who drew their anger with an executive order temporarily barring entry to the United States from seven Muslim-majority countries.
-It also bans all refugee admissions for the next 120 days.
+Their placards -- not all rated PG -- made clear protesters' message to the American President.

 "Refugees welcome here," read a sign.
 Another said, "Compassion not complicity."
 One more repudiation of the travel ban read, "Your hate does not belong in our country."
 Illustrations of Trump controlling UK Prime Minister Theresa May like a marionette were also popular.